hormones/submission_telebot/README.md

 - [x] Anonymous not allowed for forwarded message
 - [x] User can feedback with `/feedback` command

+## TODO
+- [ ] Submission statistics
 - [ ] Submission limit, like word limit, image limit and so on
-- [ ] Submission statistics
+- [ ] comments in the submission through BOT (very useful when anonymous)

 ## Q&A
 1. What are the roles?